tokusumi/fastapi-cloudauth/README.md

     return f"Hello, {current_user.user_id}"
 ```

-Try to run the server and see interactive UI in the same way.
+Try to run the server and see the interactive UI in the same way.

 ## Additional User Information